Search

 Joseph Sutton and his large family were among those, who stayed in Saskatoon.

-The 1906 Canadian Census shows Joseph and Emily together with their children Edward, Mabel, Richard N., Joseph, John Reginald, Frederick G.E., Patricia M., Charles Stanley and Raymond living in Saskatoon.
-Joseph’s son Hubert Leon together with his wife Emily and their baby son John lived also there.
+The 1906 Canadian Census shows Joseph and Emily together with their children Edward, Mabel, Richard, Joseph, John, Frederick, Patricia, Charles and Raymond living in Saskatoon.
+Joseph’s son Hubert together with his wife Emily and their baby son John lived also there.

 By 1910, Joseph owned the magnificent Empire Hotel at 2nd Avenue and 20th Street East in Saskatoon.
 In 1910, the Empire Theatre adjoining the Empire Hotel was constructed as a large opera house and was decorated as such.
 The theatre was completed by the Regina Architectural Firm of Storey and designed by Van Egmond in an astonishing three months.
 The grand opening was set on the 29th of December 1910.
 The theatre was managed by Joseph Sutton junior.
 At the grand opening members of Saskatoon Amateur Operatic Society performed ‘HMS Pinafore’.

 At the time of the 1911 Canadian Census, Joseph was a keeper of the Empire Hotel and adjacent theatre in Saskatoon, employing many staff.
-The theatre was managed by Joseph’s son Joseph junior.
-Emily was at home and the remainder of the immediate household comprised of their other children: Hubert Leon, clerk Richard N., Mabel M., Frederick G. E., Charles Stanley, Raymond and baby Bernard.
+The theatre was managed by Joseph’s son Joseph jr. Emily was at home and the remainder of the immediate household comprised of their other children: Hubert, clerk Richard, Mabel, Frederick, Charles, Raymond and baby Bernard.

-Charles Stanley Sutton enlisted on the 3rd of October 1914 at sea.
+Charles Sutton enlisted on 3rd October 1914.
 He was 18 years and six months old.
 He became part of the 10th Battalion, Canadian Infantry (Alberta Regiment).He was a private with a regimental number 22185.
 At the time of his enlistment he lived at Saskatoon.

 At the time of his enlistment he claimed not to have a trade, was a member of the Church of England and was against being vaccinated.

-Charles Stanley died of wounds on the 25th of November 1915 in France.
+Charles died of wounds on 25th November 1915 in France.

 He was buried at the Bailleul Cemetery Extension Nord France, near the Belgium border.
 His grave reference is: I.E.50.